Choose the best trailing plants for hanging baskets to create a cascading, romantic effect.

 Trailing plants are some of the best plants for hanging baskets, and should always be included when deciding how to plant a hanging basket – otherwise your focus will be on the side of the container rather than on the plants.

 They are also wonderful cottage garden ideas, offering a charming feel as they tumble over the side of the baskets, adding interest to the vertical space.

 Trailing plants make up one of the three core elements of hanging basket design – thriller, spiller and filler.
 In order for a hanging basket to be successful, it should have plants 'spilling' out over the sides, along with statement 'thriller' plants and more subtle 'filler varieties.

 Although, trailing plants can be used on their own to create a stunningly simple hanging basket.

 The best trailing plants for hanging baskets will always be those that are suited to their position and your local climate.

-Check your area's USDA plant hardiness zone, and choose trailing plants that will grow well in your location.
+To avoid a common hanging basket mistake, make sure you check your area's USDA plant hardiness zone, and choose trailing plants that will grow well in your location.
 However, some perennial plants may be grown as annuals in colder climates, or brought indoors over winter.